MicrosoftDocs/learn/learn-pr/azure/connect-vm-with-azure-bastion/resources/design-doc.md

 # Title
-Connect to virtual machines securely (over the internet?) using Azure Bastion
+Connect to virtual machines through the Azure portal by using Azure Bastion

 ## Role(s)